dimahike/notes/docker/command.md

 This ensures that `node_modules` in the container won't be overwritten by the local directory and won't require reinstalling dependencies each time.

 ##### Notes:
+- It is good to defined only read mode for the host volume and rest read/write data defined to the volumes `-v LOACAL_PATH_TO_CODE:/IMAGE_PATH_APP:ro`
-We have to rerun server if we do any changes on the local machine so we have to use something like `nodemon`
+- We have to rerun server if we do any changes on the local machine so we have to use something like `nodemon`
 ```package.json
 ...
   "scripts": {